|

 ![]() |

 It must be noted that these charts speak about leather and cloth.
 It is carefully avoided to admit that most of a "leather" interior was actually made of vinyl.
 E.g. in my 1972 limo all door panels are made of vinyl.
-The large bench in the passenger compartment is all leather, as are the occasional seats.
+The large bench in the passenger compartment is mostly leather, as are the occasional seats.
 But on the driver's bench only the striped panels (i.e. the parts that actually touch the back and the bottom of the driver) are made of leather.
 Where a Rolls at that time "consumed" over half a dozen hides, the DS420 did with only one.
 However, the colour matching between the leather and the vinyl is perfect.
+The back of the material shows a very clear distinction, but if only the front is accessible, sensing the difference in temperature with your tongue is a good discriminator.

-For new carpet, you might check the website of BAS International in Cwmbran, Gwents (www.bas-international.com).
-Especially their "Heritage Carpet" line is really close to the orginal carpets in my 1971 limo.
+For new carpet, you might check the website of BAS International.
+Especially their "Heritage Carpet" line is really close to the original carpets in my 1971 limo.

 |